SilentStreamer/seek-automation/README.md

  - `--australian_language`: Toggle Australian English e.g prompt llm to convert ize words to ise (default: True)

 ## Notes
  - Ensure your mail account has secure app access enabled or app-specific passwords configured.
-- Applications are tracked in `applied.csv` to avoid sending duplicates.
+ - Applications are tracked in `application_materials/applied.csv` to avoid sending duplicates.
+ - Using other llms official APIs such as Openai or Claude would likely improve performance such as speed & higher quality responses.